aakanksha19/ODETTE/README.md

 ## Code requirements
 - python 3.6
 - library requirements in requirements.txt
 - Stanford CoreNLP models.
 After downloading the models, please edit the “models_dir” variable in line 332 of event_dataset.py to your model folder.
-I have left a TODO note there so that it’s easy to search.
+A TODO note has been left there so that it’s easy to search.

 ## Running the code
 ### Data preprocessing